 C. Phasing.
 If approved at the time of preliminary plan consideration, final plan applications may be submitted in phases.
 If preliminary plans encompassing only a portion of a site under single ownership are submitted, they must be accompanied by a statement and be sufficiently detailed to prove that the entire area can be developed and used in accordance with city standards, policies, plans and ordinances.

-Applicant's Facts The Applicant acknowledges the process for phasing of final plan applications. and Findings:
+Applicant's Facts The applicant is proposing the following phasing: